 |GP||If you aren’t registered with a local GP, you can register with the Student Health Centre in Penmaen House Singleton Campus or the SA1 Health Centre near the Bay Campus.
 See the link below for more information.|

-Get your timetable from your College.
-Compare it with your campus map and make sure you know where your lectures are and how long it takes you to get there.
+Get your timetable from your Faculty.
+Compare it with your campus map and ensure you know where your lectures are and how long it takes you to get there.
 Get in the habit of checking your student email every day.
 This is how the university, support services and your college will communicate with you.

-Your Academic Mentor can be your first point of contact while you are in University.
-They can support you with academic advice, career guidance and signpost you to the best people for other queries.
+Your Personal Tutor can be your first point of contact while you are in University.
+They can support you with academic advice, and career guidance and signpost you to the best people for other queries.

-Know where to find your College Admin staff
+Know where to find your Faculty Student Information / Experience Teams

 These are the friendly people who can answer your course questions, help you change modules, talk about attendance and support you to apply for Extenuating Circumstances or Exam Deferrals if you experience difficulties.
 See the link below to find out who your college contacts are.